jxchong-lab/GlobalGenes_RareX_Challenge_2023/README.md

 # Global Genes RareX Challenge 2023: Identify underrecognized symptoms / Expand definition of rare disease

 ## Overview
-Global Genes RareX Challenge committee (GGRC) announces our team one of the winners for this challenge.
+Global Genes RareX Challenge committee (GGRC) announces our team one of the winners for this challenge as below.

 Best open source method to benefit rare disease research: Chong Lab team, led by Jessica Chong, Ph.D., Assistant Professor in Pediatrics at the University of Washington, Seattle.
 Code is provided here Task1_RareX.ipynb